 The Best of Cuba Tour

-Our 11-night The Best of Cuba tour takes in the must-see highlights of the whole island and is ideal for those wanting a comprehensive tour and an extended look at this fascinating country, with the chance for a few nights of beach stay within a 14-night holiday.
+Our 11-night The Best of Cuba tour takes in the must-see highlights of the whole island and is ideal for those wanting a comprehensive tour and an extended look at this fascinating country.

 - An afternoon cruising through Havana in a chauffeur driven old American car

 - A visit to a famous working cigar factory in Havana

 - A visit to the fascinating City Museum overlooking the historic Plaza de Armas

 - Authentic cocktail making and tapas served at a unique private bar-restaurant

 - A day exploring picturesque Vinales Valley an UNESCO World Heritage Site with spectacular scenery

 - A visit to the Las Terrazas National Reserve with time in the local community

 - 2-nights in the UNESCO World Heritage city of Trinidad where history & the live music scene is at its best